Update On Victorian Gas Phase Out For New Homes

 Around 80% of Victorian households use gas for cooking, heating and hot water, so gas appliances aren't going away any time soon.
 The government is working with gas appliance manufacturers and the building industry to support transitioning from gas to electricity as the main power source for Victorian households.

-New homes affected by the gas phase-out will only be able to install and use electrical appliances.
+New homes affected by the Victoria gas phase-out will only be able to install and use electrical appliances.

 What happens to homes with planning permits lodged before 1 January 2024?